-How to start a home business in California:
+How do I start a home business in California?

 If you are planning to start a home business, use the steps above to help you get the ball rolling.
 You can also check out IRS publication 587 to work out tax deductions for a home business.
 Bear in mind that certain businesses require specific licenses and permits, so be sure to refer to calgold.ca.gov to learn more.